CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### *Availability*

-_Reason_:  Every region (EU, Americas,APAC etc) has its independent deployment of Telemetry DB , which are then aggregated globally for a multi national corporate.
+_Reason_:  Every region (EU, Americas,APAC etc) has its independent deployment of Telemetry DB, which are then aggregated globally for a multi national corporate.
 The System supports a small farm to real cross regional enterprise.
 Fishwatch primary purpose is to monitor enclosure health in real time, any system downtime could delay the detection of critical issues, leading to potential harm or even loss of business for its customers.
 High availability is also needed to ensure that alerts for abnormal conditions are delivered promptly, enabling customers to respond quickly in emergencies.

 _Impact on Architecture:_